Telisha

 The Hebrew word תְּלִישָא translates into English as detached.
 This is because they are never linked to the following note as a single phrase. קְטַנָּה refers to little (the shorter note) and גְדוֹלָה to great (the longer note).

 The Telisha gedola can be found in the Torah 266 times.
 The Telisha ketana occurs 451 times.

 Total occurrences

 Melody

 While the names "Telisha Ketana" and "Telisha Gedola" are 6 syllables each, they are usually applied to words with far fewer syllables, often just one.
 In one-syllable words, only the notes leading to and from the peak are included.
-In multiple-syllable words, the additional syllables are recited at the level of the first note leading up to the peak.
+In multiple-syllable words, the additional syllables are recited at the level of the first note leading to the peak.